eclipse-oniro-mirrors/telephony_ril_adapter/README.md

 ## Usage Guidelines<a name="section264mcpsimp"></a>

-The RIL Adapter does not provide external APIs and can only be called by through driver\_peripheral.
+The RIL Adapter does not provide external APIs and can only be called by through drivers\_peripheral.

 ## Repositories Involved<a name="section279mcpsimp"></a>